Ebyrdeu/wildfly_mysql_docker/README.md

 ## Stopping the Services

 - To halt and remove the containers, run `docker-compose down`.
 Adding the `-v` option will also remove the volumes, clearing any persisted data.
+To also remove locally built images, add the option `-rmi local`.